 Our target customers include Internet service providers and companies with e-commerce sites and high-traffic Internet or intranet Web sites.
 We have also participated in several high profile Web events.
 For example, BIG/ip and 3DNS were used to manage traffic for the official shuttle.nasa.gov Web site for the John Glenn space shuttle mission.
 This site featured a real-time audio and video simulcast of the live NASA broadcast of the shuttle liftoff.
 In addition, video clips covering the remainder of the mission were periodically updated and made available through the site.
 On its most active day, this site received over 7 million user requests.
-Since shipping our first product in July 1997, we have sold our products directly or through resellers, including Exodus Communications and Frontier GlobalCenter, to over 400 endcustomers.
-Our largest reseller, Exodus Communications, accounted for 19.1% of our net revenues for the six months ended March 31, 1999.
+Since shipping our first product in July 1997, we have sold our products directly or through resellers, including Exodus Communications and Frontier GlobalCenter, to over 300 endcustomers.
 The following is a list of customers that have purchased at least \$100,000 of our products since the end of March 1998: